Can you find good mattress under $500? It’s possible. Keep reading, and I’ll tell you all about it.

 You probably won’t find a mattress at this price point made of latex.
 It’s more expensive to create, since it comes from tree sap from the rubber tree.
 But latex mattresses—whether natural, synthetic or blended—are also recommended by doctors for those who have pain points, since latex tends to cushion the joints a little better.

 Water beds, those throwbacks to the 1970s, are still around and better made than they used to be.
 Modern waterbeds come with more foam and more durable covers to prevent leaking.
-There are also models under $500, but may not be practical for a number of reasons.
+There are also cheap models that come under $500, but may not be practical for a number of reasons.

 But a good, comfortable mattress under $500 is available.
 You just have to know where to look.